-A tiny hummingbird, like most pollinators, are the secret to a productive garden.
+A tiny hummingbird, like most pollinators, is the secret to a productive garden.
 These energetic yet tiny birds are more than just a sight to behold as they dash through your garden.
 They also play a crucial role in pollinating flowers, vegetables, and fruits resulting in more yield every season.

 Today, we’ll be talking about hummingbirds and how you can attract them to your garden.